webix-hub/docs/data/api/datastore_onafteradd_event.md

 @descr:

-Event doesn't get called for rows which were added during loading(parsing) from external file(object)
+Event doesn't fire for rows which were added during loading(parsing) from external file or object.

-To get id of newly added record you can use *obj.id*